Your-IoT/DOMINATOR/README.md

 ## Supported Hardware

-The RFID DOMINATOR 2.0 PCB is compatible with the following components:
+The RFID DOMINATOR 2.0 PCB is compatible with:
 - Arduino Nano V3.0
 - MFRC522 RFID-RC522 Reader
 - LCD2004A with I2C Converter